-SOGY2250.
-Issues of Developing Nations I (3) SOGY3250.
-Issues of Developing Nations II (3) SOGY3550.
-Sociology of Religion (3) One or two semesters of a modern foreign language (4-8) (same language) Three to four credits in cultural studies numbered above 2999 (3-4) Cultural Immersion Experience for Minor Students: Students who have not lived in a crosscultural setting different from their own culture(s) are required to study in such a setting for a brief period of time.
-Examples of acceptable experiences are a four-week college-level summer school session, or similar program at an international school recognized by Northwest Nazarene University.
-Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travelstudy programs may be substituted for courses listed in the categories above.
+ENGL3420.
+Foreign Literature in Translation (3) ENGL4270.
+Minority Voices in American Literature (3) POLS3520.
+Theories of Politics (3) POLS3610.
+Comparative Politics (3) One course selected from: HIST3250.
+History of American Culture (3) HIST3330.
+U.S. Foreign Policy (3) HIST3390.
+Recent America (3) HIST3440.
+History of Christianity in America (3) One year of a modern foreign language (same language) (8) Nine credits in cultural studies, psychology, or sociology numbered above 2999 (9) Cultural Immersion Experience for Major Students: Students majoring in Cultural Studies who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for an extended period of time.
+Examples of acceptable experiences are a college-level summer school session or academic-year program at an international school recognized by Northwest Nazarene University.
+Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
 Prior approval of a travel-study program must be obtained from the chair of the department.
-For more information about approved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
-Minor, Literature The minor in literature provides a literature program to students majoring in areas other than English.
-Students will learn how to read and appreciate literature.
-They will receive an introduction to the historical breadth of one world area, and read more deeply in each of the following: American, British, and world literature.
-Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 18 credits of which 12 shall be above 2999.
-Students must take at least one class from each of the following areas: American Literature:
+For more information about approved programs and University procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
+May fulfill a General Education Level 4 Cross-Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.

+Bachelor of Arts, English

+The English major offers students an opportunity to experience representative American, British, and world literature; to discover and develop an appreciation of ideas and values; to cultivate critical thinking; to develop a knowledge of the English language and its operation; and to strengthen writing skills.

+Administrator: Chair, Department of Language, Literature, and Cultural Studies

+Requirements: 38 credits of which 25 shall be numbered above 2999 and foreign language equivalent

+ENGL2310.
+British Literature: Beowulf through the Age of Reason (3)

+ENGL2980.
+Introduction to the Study of Literature (1)

+ENGL3120.
+Linguistics (3)

+ENGL3320.
+Shakespeare (3)

+ENGL3410.
+Greek and Roman Classics (3)

+ENGL3510.
+Twentieth Century Poetry (3); or

+ENGL3520.
+Twentieth Century Drama (3)

+ENGL3910.
+Literary Theory and Criticism (3)

+ENGL4980.
+Senior Seminar in English (1-3)

+Two courses selected from: